 - 6.3.1 The University reserves the right to require a deposit towards your Tuition Fees.
-In practice this requirement is usually limited to international Prospective Students. - 6.3.2 Details of any deposit that you are required to pay will be set out in your Offer Letter. - 6.3.3 Where a deposit is required your place on a Course will not be guaranteed until it is paid. - 6.3.4 In accordance with the Tuition Fee Refund Policy you may be entitled to a refund of your deposit.
+In practice this requirement is usually limited to international Prospective Students. - 6.3.2 Details of any deposit that you are required to pay will be set out in your Offer Letter. - 6.3.3 Where a deposit is required your place on a Course will not be guaranteed until it is paid.

+6.3.4 In accordance with the Refund of Tuition Fee Deposits - International Students you may be entitled to a refund of your deposit.